cviedmai/queue-client-ruby/readme.md

 It defaults to localhost queues.

 ## Subscribe
-Before being able to consume from a queue, you must first subscribe to some resources it:
+Before being able to consume from a queue, you must first subscribe to some resources:

     q = Viki::Queue.new('queue.dev.viki.io', 80)
     q.subscribe('gaia-applications', ['application', 'user'])

-This creates a durable queue named *gaia_applications* which will monitor the *application* and *user* resources.
+This creates a queue named *gaia_applications* which will monitor the *application* and *user* resources.

 ## Unsubscribe
 You can unsubscribe from some resources:

-    q = Viki::Queue.new('queue.dev.viki.io', 80)
-    q.subscribe('gaia-applications', ['application', 'user'])
     q.unsubscribe('gaia-applications', ['application'])

-This leaves a durable queue named *gaia_applications* which will monitor only the *application* resource.
+This leaves a queue named *gaia_applications* which only monitors the *application* resource.

 ## Deletion
-You can delete a queue an all the events that are queued:
+You can delete a queue and all of its queued events:

     q = Viki::Queue.new('queue.dev.viki.io', 80)
     q.delete('gaia_applications')

 #Messages
 ## Writing
-Use the `create_message`, `update_message` and `delete_message` methods.
+Use the `create_message`, `update_message` and `delete_message` methods:

     q = Viki::Queue.new('queue.dev.viki.io', 80)
     q.create_message(:application, '38a')
     q.update_message(:user, '9003u')
     q.delete_message(:container, '50c')

-It is possible to pass an optional payload parameter to any of these parameters.
+An optional payload parameter can be supplied:

     q.create_message(:application, '38a', {name: 'gaia'})

 ### Bulk write
-It is possible to do a bulk write of multiple events.
+Multiple events can be sent at once:

     q = Viki::Queue.new('queue.dev.viki.io', 80)
     q.bulk([:create, :video, '1v'], [:update, :user, '1u', 'optional_payload'], [:delete, :container, '1c'])

-The events will be writen in the order that they appear on the parameters.
-Note that the second message containers an optional payload.
+The events will be queued in-order.

 ## Consumption

-Consumption involves a using the built-in runner and providing a routing class:
+Consumption involves using the built-in runner and providing a routing class:

     Class GaiaRouter
       def self.delete_application(event)